pcubillos/pyratbay/docs/tutorial.rst

 documentation working, take a look at `objects.py
 <https://github.com/pcubillos/pyratbay/blob/master/pyratbay/pyrat/objects.py>`_
 to see the object's structure.

+.. note:: Note that although the user can define the input units,
+          (nearly) all variables are stored in CGS units in the Pyrat object.

 To plot the resulting spectrum you can use this script: